itmo-wad/MaLiMiao_hw2/README.md

 ```

 ## Introduction
-- Authentication Form: The application renders an authentication form at http://localhost:5000/ where users can log in.
+- Authentication Form: Users can log in via a form at http://localhost:5000/.
-- Account Creation: Users can create new accounts.
-Upon successful account creation, users are redirected to their profile page, which displays their personal data.
+- Account Creation: New users can register, and upon success, are redirected to their personalized profile page.
-- Password Hashing: Passwords are securely hashed using appropriate hashing algorithms before being stored in the database.
+- Password Hashing: Passwords are securely hashed before storage in MongoDB.
-- Login Redirect: If a user is successfully authenticated, they are redirected to their profile page at [http://localhost:5000/profile](http://localhost:5000/profile).
+- Login Redirect: Successful login redirects users to their profile page at http://localhost:5000/profile.
-- Profile Page: The profile page is accessible only to authenticated users and is dynamically generated based on their account data stored in MongoDB.
+- Profile Page: Dynamically generated for authenticated users, displaying data from MongoDB.
-- Profile Information: Users can view and update their profile information, such as their name, bio, and other personal details.
+- Profile Information: Users can view and update personal details like name and bio.
-- Profile Picture: New users are assigned a default profile picture (images/profile.jpg).
-Users can update their profile picture through the application.
-- Password Management
+- Profile Picture: Default image (images/profile.jpg) is assigned, with an option to upload a new one.
-Password Change: Users can change their password via a dedicated page after logging in.
+- Password Management: Users can change passwords post-login.
-- Logout: A logout feature is implemented, allowing users to end their session securely.
+- Logout: Secure logout feature to end sessions.
-- Notifications
-User Notifications: Active users will receive a notification when a new account is created, providing them with timely updates within the system.
+- Notifications: Active users are notified of new account creations.